mmethner/graphene/README.md

 g.stop()
 ```

 That's it basically.
-Advise the example for how your page should be
+Advise the demo for how your page should be
 structured.

 ## Using Real Data